adrien-bon/bevy_ecs_tiled/book/src/FAQ.md

 - Make sure you are actually using a "diamond" isometric map, not a "staggered" one (which is not supported).
 - For isometric maps, you may need to tweak the [`TilemapRenderSettings`](https://docs.rs/bevy_ecs_tilemap/latest/bevy_ecs_tilemap/map/struct.TilemapRenderSettings.html) component from `bevy_ecs_tilemap` to enable Y-sorting and adjust the chunk size.
+- Make sure you are using [an orthogonal tileset and not an isometric one](https://github.com/adrien-bon/bevy_ecs_tiled/issues/129).

 See the [isometric maps example](https://github.com/adrien-bon/bevy_ecs_tiled/blob/main/examples/orientation_isometric.rs#L34) for more information.